 Go further to get closer — get closer to what matters most to you in Desolation Sound

 Desolation Sound is a tiny region but we highlight it because it offers an experience beyond civilization, within the sheltered, warm waters of the Salish Sea.
 Desolation Sound Marine Park is considered by many boaters to be the one of the top cruising grounds in the world.
 The waters of Desolation Sound are calm and sheltered with lots of protected anchorages, and plentiful oysters, clams, crabs, prawns and salmon.
 The park consists of more than 14,000 acres of land and 6,350 acres of shoreline and water.
 There are four lakes and a waterfall in Desolation Sound Marine Park.

 Warm summer temperatures and the meeting of the tides create mild climate, warm water and rich sea life.

 Surprisingly, the warmest salt water north of Mexico (27°C/82°F) awaits swimmers in Pendrell Sound.
-Travel Hint: Warm waters make Desolation Sound a ideal May or September destination.
+Travel Hint: Warm waters make Desolation Sound an ideal May or September destination.
 That is when you can have the sound of whales blowing, the taste of freshly caught fish and crab and the sight of foraging bears all to yourself.

-Prideaux Haven As the name suggests, it is tranquil in this incredibly beautiful, well-protected maze of islets, coves, inlets, and passages.
+Prideaux Haven (50 8.8 N 124 41.1 W) As the name suggests, it is tranquil in this incredibly beautiful, well-protected maze of islets, coves, inlets, and passages.
 In the summer, Prideaux Haven is one of the most popular anchorages on the B.C. coast, with warm salt water swimming and socializing among friendly vacationers.
+There are scores of good anchorages in the Haven and in nearby Melanie Cove and Laura Cove, which are often less inhabited.
+What were once orchards offer an opportunity to stretch legs or have a shore picnic near both Coves.
+This is fabulous kayaking water amid islands and the lagoon on the south side of Copplestone Island.